FelipeEnne/Coding-Challenges/Arrays (HackerRank)/New Year Chaos/description.md

 Test Case 2

 No person can bribe more than two people, so its not possible to achieve the input state.

+## Resolution

+Loop backwards and checking the difference with the index, because the index is ordered, if there is a maximum of 2 difference, add the result if there is more, it returns "Too chaotic"